 Answer - For this event the Sprint distance counts for the Triathlete of the Year competition for seniors athletes only in this instance.

 How do I know which race distance to enter?

 Answer - The Enticer race is suitable for all beginner and novice athletes 12 years and older as well capable junior athletes 12 to 19 years.

 What is a team entry, for which event and does the cost include the whole team or per person?

 Answer - A team is a group of 2 or 3 people who are part of a relay team for the Sprint distance race only!
 Each person nominates a leg (or 2) to do themselves and they tag the next team member in the transition area before commencing the next leg.

 What is the 'Big Easy Wave'?

-(Note - not available for the March 2021 event) The 'Big Easy' wave is for those athletes backing up after a half and full iron-distance race within two weeks of the Coastal Quest.
+The 'Big Easy' wave is for those athletes backing up after a half and full iron-distance race such as the Busselton 70.3 or Iornman within two weeks of the Coastal Quest.
 This will allow those with fatigued race limbs to ease into the race to support their club with the respect deserved from other athletes.
 The organisers will validate that entries into this category have completed a half or full iron-distance race in the weeks before the event.

 What is the 'Mates Wave'?